usedUsername1/pioneer/README.md

 A migration project needs to be created.
 After that, source and target device must be set.
 Mappings between different types of config must be done the containers that need to be migrated must be done.
 Additional options, such as logging targets for the firewall policies can be set.

 ## Getting started with Pioneer
+<p>I highly recommend using a test machine for deploying Pioneer.
+Don't use a production server, as Pioneer is far from being ready to be deployed on a production server.
 <p>I have made a small bash script for getting started.
 Execute this script on a freshly installed Ubuntu machine.
 Make sure that machine has proper network access to all the devices you want Pioneer to connect to.
 <p>An Ubuntu >=20.04 machine.
 <p>PostgreSQL version must be at least 15.5.
-<p>Python version must be at least 3.12.
+<p>Python version must be 3.10.12.
 <p>An empty (landing) database called "pioneer_projects" must be created along with a "pioneer_admin" user.
 Check the "utils/gvars.py" file to see/modify what credentials are needed.
 <p>Clone the code from the git repo.
 <p>Start by installing the requirements in requirements.txt file.